-The Pain Medicine fellowship allows participants to gain the competency to serve as a consultant for problems related to pain management.
-This includes management of straightforward and complex pain syndromes in ambulatory and hospitalized patients.
+Our primary goal is for our fellows to become compassionate consultants of pain management and to serve as an advocate for patients.
+This includes the management of straightforward and complex pain syndromes in ambulatory and hospitalized patients, including appropriate applications of innovative pharmacologic therapies and interventional procedures.
 Fellows should be able to manage such problems, even when complicated by the presence of other symptoms, complex medical illness and psychological distress.

 Program objectives include: